 Ph.D.
 University of North Carolina at Chapel Hill 2008

-Comparative Politics, Public Opinion, Electoral Behavior, Social Preferences, Natural Disasters, Rule of Law
+Comparative Politics, Public Opinion, Electoral Behavior, Social Preferences, Latin America

-Ryan E. Carlin is Associate Professor and the Director of Graduate Studies of Political Science at Georgia State University.
+Ryan E. Carlin is Professor and the Director of Graduate Studies of Political Science at Georgia State University.
 He holds a Ph.D. from the University of North Carolina at Chapel Hill (2008).
 He is an Affiliated Researcher of the Latin American Public Opinion Project at Vanderbilt University and, at GSU, the Center Latin American and Latino Studies (CLALS) and the Center for Human Rights and Democracy (CHRD).
 His published work includes research on voting, public opinion, trust, rule of law, and democratic attitudes.
-Professor Carlin has co-edited, The Latin American Voter, forthcoming at the University of Michigan Press.
-In addition, he has published articles in The Journal of Politics, Comparative Political Studies, Comparative Politics, Political Behavior, and Political Research Quarterly, among others.
+Professor Carlin has co-edited books and has published articles in a variety of major journals in the discipline.
 His research has been funded by the National Science Foundation, United States Agency for International Development, Institute for International Education, Mellon Foundation, Ford Foundation, LAPOP, and Latin American Studies Association.
-He has also received internal funding from GSU’s Research Initiative Grant, Faculty Mentored Grant, and the CLALS, CHRD, University Research Services and Administration (URSA), and the Center for International Business Education and Research (CIBER).